 Staph infections can occur in the general public and often do.
 Although they tend to be less serious than when they are contracted in hospitals, they can still be dangerous.
 The bacteria can cause a skin infection that appears as a red bump.
 If it continues untreated, it may turn into an abscess with redness and pus.
 If you recognize any of the symptoms of a staph infection, contact a doctor immediately.
 Also, it is recommended that you keep all cuts covered, shower frequently and especially after exercise, and wash your hands to avoid infections.

-If you believe you contracted a staph infection when visiting your health care provider, schedule a free consultation with a personal injury attorney in Massachusetts.
+If you believe you contracted a staph infection when visiting your health care provider, schedule a free consultation with a personal injury attorney.

 The attorneys serve the entire state of Massachusetts in addition to affiliating with lawyers in other states to handle cases outside of Massachusetts.